Safety and health representatives frequently asked questions

 What is my role in the health and safety committee?

-The health and safety committee should be made up of half safety and health representatives the function is to assist consultation and cooperation between employers and workers.
+The function of a safety and health representative is to assist consultation and cooperation between employers and workers.

 As a safety and health representative your function within the committee is to: